Handling Medical Emergencies in Aging Adults: A Caregiver’s Guide

 • Educate yourself – Familiarize yourself with basic first aid and CPR techniques through courses, which can be extremely beneficial during critical situations.

 A professional caregiver can help you put together a complete emergency plan for your loved one.
 Many seniors prefer aging in place over moving to assisted living facilities.
 If your senior loved one needs assistance to remain safe and comfortable while living at home, reach out to Lifestar Home Care, a leading senior care agency.
 Our dedicated in-home caregivers can assist with meal prep, bathing and grooming, exercise, medication reminders, and many other important tasks.
+It’s also essential to stay informed about the warning signs of strokes in seniors to act quickly if a stroke occurs.

 Respond Promptly to a Medical Emergency